 Real estate agents and sellers will also take pre-qualified homebuyers more seriously.

 #2 Higher Monthly Mortgage Payment Than You Can Afford

 Purchasing a home that is more than you can afford can put you at a higher risk for foreclosure if a homeowner ever falls on tough financial times.
 Higher monthly payments will leave less room for other bills and expenses in the monthly budget.

 It is essential to plan out monthly household expenses, such as groceries, car payments, student loans, credit card payments, and emergencies, to help determine a comfortable monthly payment.

 #3 Failing to Include Additional Expenses of Homeownership

-Also be aware that fees may be added to your monthly payment based on the neighborhood you choose to live in, such as homeowners’ association (HOA) fees.
-These fees can be costly, depending on the neighborhood, and the fees could increase periodically while you are living in the home.
+Also, be aware that fees may be added to your monthly payment based on the neighborhood you choose to live in, such as homeowners’ association (HOA) fees.
+These fees can be costly, depending on the community, and the costs could increase while you are living in the home.